How LOOT Sorts Plugins

 LOOT represents these rules in a graph, where each point (or vertex) represents a plugin, and each line (or edge) joins two points, going from the plugin that loads earlier to the plugin that loads later.
 Visualised, a simple set of rules on a small load order looks like this:

-It may seem like there are a lot of edges in that image, but a more realistic load order graph could contain ~ 20 times as many vertices and ~ 1000 times as many edges.
+It may seem like there are a lot of edges in that image, but a real load order graph can contain thousands of vertices and over a hundred thousand edges.

-The plugin graph is constructed in a specific way, partly to ensure that sorting is stable (i.e. it doesn’t give you different results every time).
+The plugin graph is constructed in a specific way, partly to ensure that sorting doesn’t give you different results every time.

 First the ‘hard’ rules, which must be followed, are applied.
 For each plugin, going in lexicographical (like alphabetical, but extended to cover digits and other symbols) order:

-- If the plugin has its master flag set, edges are added going from it to every other plugin that does not have its master flag set.
+If the plugin has its master flag set, edges are added going from it to every other plugin that does not have its master flag set.
+Note that because plugins are partitioned into separate graphs by their master flag, this doesn’t add any edges, but it’s kept for completeness.

 Some games, like the various versions of Skyrim and Fallout 4, hardcode the positions of some plugins.
 To take this into account when sorting, LOOT adds hard rules for them.
-For each plugin that has a hardcoded position, going from the first/earliest hardcoded position to the last/latest position, an edge is added going from that plugin to every other plugin, unless that other plugin is hardcoded to load in an earlier position.
+For each plugin that has a hardcoded position, going from the first/earliest hardcoded position to the last/latest position, an edge is added between each consecutive plugin to enforce that order, and then edges are added from the last hardcoded plugin going to every non-hardcoded plugin.

 In the example graph image above, all the edges apart from the one between